-Relying on painkillers to treat your chronic back or neck pain can be a slippery slope.
+Relying on pain medications to treat your chronic back or neck pain can be a slippery slope.

-Before you know it, you might find that you can’t get through the day without relying on your pain pills and you are becoming addicted.
+You may quickly find that you can’t get through the day without taking your pain pills and you are becoming addicted.

 How does one become addicted to painkillers?

 There are warning signs that you might be headed for addiction.
-These include thinking about the drug more than what’s considered normal, taking a painkiller for a long time, or taking a dosage that’s higher than what your doctor prescribed.
+These include thinking about the drug constantly throughout the day, taking the painkiller even when your pain is better, or taking a dosage that’s higher than what your doctor prescribed.

-If you’re worried about becoming addicted to painkillers but you do need them in order to keep your pain at bay, you should ensure you safeguard yourself and use them correctly.
+If you’re worried about becoming addicted to painkillers but you do need them to control your pain, you should ensure you safeguard yourself by using them correctly.

 In 2017, approximately 18 million people misused medication at least once, according to the U.S. Department of Health and Human Services.

-Doing so can increase your risk of painkiller addiction, so, with that in mind, here are tips to avoid becoming dependent on your medication.
+Misusing your medications can increase your risk of addiction, so here are tips to avoid becoming dependent on your pain medicines.

 - 1 Take Your Painkillers As Directed By Your Doctor